VIEWPOINTS

 Open scholarship expands the horizon of sharing resources with wider community.
 However, we need to look at the socio-cultural contexts, copyright laws of each country, our own preferences as well as our previous experiences towards openness before making any decision about what to share with others.
 My online work was copied several times, and I had no power to claim those work.
 I agree with Weller that we can disseminate our work online to wider community through open sharing culture, but Creative Commons has many loopholes.
 If anyone plagiarizes your work, then it is hard to trace it.
 If in case the person is caught, you can’t penalize him/her as each country has different copyright laws.
 Reliable open publishers are looting people and asking for a huge amount for publishing my book or article.
 Certainly, each individual has to take ownership of open scholarship and must understand the ethical responsibility towards the term ‘openness’.

-Please guide how can a person trace how his/her work was reused?
+Please guide how a person can trace how his/her work was reused?
 Searching online will not always give all the results!

 Anne Adams rightly said, “Many virtual learning environments, do not provide adequate feedback or control rights to allow individual students this control.”